chijioke-ibekwe/raven/README.md

      provider is `ses` and template source is `filesystem`.
    - Attempting to send a Database Notification using a `NotificationContext` that has no `in_app_template_filename`.
    - Attempting to send an SMS Notification using a `NotificationContext` that has no `sms_template_filename`.
    - Attempting to send a Database Notification using a `NotificationContext` that has a non-existent template file that matches the
      `in_app_template_filename` in the in-app template directory.
    - Attempting to send an SMS Notification using a `NotificationContext` that has a non-existent template file that matches the
      `sms_template_filename` in the sms template directory.
    - Attempting to send an Email Notification to a notifiable that has no `email` field or a `routeNotificationForMail()` method in the model class.
    - Attempting to send an SMS Notification to a notifiable that has no `routeNotificationFor$Provider()` method in the model class.
+3. `RavenDeliveryException` `code: 502`
+   - A notification channel (SendGrid, Vonage, Twilio, or Amazon SES) fails to deliver a message due to an API error, a non-success response status, or an SDK exception.
+4. `RavenTemplateNotFoundException` `code: 404`
+   - A template file referenced by a notification context cannot be found on the filesystem.
+   - A SendGrid template referenced by its ID cannot be fetched from the SendGrid API (when using Amazon SES with SendGrid as the template source).

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [PHP](https://www.php.net/) - Language